 The Commission budget is included in the budget estimates of the Department of Agriculture.
 The Implementation Agreement under the Canadian Agricultural Partnership provides for reimbursement of 60% of the administrative costs (includes staffing costs) related to Agrilnsurance and Wildlife Compensation.
-Insurance premiums are cost shared by farmers (40%), the federal government (36%), and the provincial government (24%) and are administered directly by the Commission.
+Insurance premiums are cost shared by farmers (40% (36% in 2020)), the federal government (36%), and the provincial government (24% (28% in 2020)) and are administered directly by the Commission.
 Only the provincial premium contributions are included in Department of Agriculture budget figures.